 The last explanation for a car battery drain is an aging battery.
 Car batteries usually have a lifetime of 4 or 5 years.
 So, if your car battery is often draining, it’s probably time to invest in a high-quality battery.

 Going to a reputable garage to get a new battery is the best option for you.

 #8 Driving in many short distances

-If you always drive your car over short distances, this may be one of the factors that causes a car battery to drain.
+If you always drive your car over short distances, this may be one of the factors that cause a car battery to drain.
 It’s no wonder that the battery runs out of power so quickly.

 The car battery’s primary purpose is to provide electricity to the vehicle’s ignition system.
 If you drive so many short distances, the alternator would not have enough time to refuel between starts and stops.

 Your battery will gradually be depleted and will not last as long as it can.